 The primary problem is a combination of low profitability and outright losses, and capital flight.
 There’s a danger that the flight of capital from China, a function of weak profitability, endangers the government’s ability to invest aggressively.
 Effectively, the returns on government investment, including externalities, will fall because the private sector is not following up.
 It’s not using the new infrastructure to deliver more goods and services to impacted regions.
 Such a persistent private investor strike would certainly endanger China’s economic model.

 But this would require two things.
 First, China can no longer repress financial activity, which is a long bow to draw.
 Second, and more benignly, it suggests no market adjustment.
 This seems unlikely.
-The absence of private capital, but continued government investment, should create an improvement in profitability and slow or stop capital flight.
+The absence of private capital, but continued government investment, should create an improvement in profitability and slow or stop capital flight and increase private investment.

 Today does not seem to be a great day to be positive on the Chinese economy.
 Ah well.

-China is using capital in a way that a rational economy (of course there are very few economies in the Chinese sense) should when it has an increasing labour shortage.
+China is using capital in a way that a rational economy (of course there are very few economies in the Chinese model) should when it has an increasing labour shortage.
 It currently would be very comfortable with how the economy is playing out.
-Yes, growth is slow and capital returns abysmal, but employment and wages growth is rising.
-If China can create some profitability for its private capital then might even accelerate.
+Yes, growth is slow and capital returns abysmal specific to assets, but employment and wages growth is rising.
+If China can create some profitability for its private capital then the economy might even accelerate.
 In an economy built for labour, that’s a pretty good outcome.

 As even John Hempton has found this week, the plural of anecdote is not data.
 There’s something else going on in China and it’s not just big capital losses.